lara-martin/interactive-fiction-class/homeworks/plan-and-write/plan-and-write.md

 ## What to submit

 You should submit
-* your completed Jupyter Notebook, and
+* your completed Python Notebook, and
 * a pdf of your answers to the questions in part 3 (analysis) to [Blackboard]({{page.submission_link}}).
 You can work in pairs.